EYFE Funding Explained

 • All children are entitled to some government-funded early education

-• This funding pays for basic early years education only
+• This funding contributes towards early years education and care

 At Young Friends, funding is never hidden, and choices are always clear.